-First run the Transient analysis and then open the Post-processor by pressing the Post-processor button on the toolbar.
-The Post-processor window appears.
-Press the More >> button on the right-bottom side of this window, the extended dialog box of the Post-processor appears.
+analysis and then open the Post-processor by pressing the Post-processor button on toolbar. the The Post-processor window appears.
+Press the More button on the right-bottom side of this window, the extended dialog box of the Post-processor appears.